the-architech-xyz/cli/docs/GENOME_FORMAT.md

 ## 🎯 Overview

-The Architech uses **TypeScript genome files** as the primary interface for project generation.
+The Architech uses **TypeScript genome files** with **Constitutional Architecture** as the primary interface for project generation.
 These files provide:

 - **🧬 Type Safety**: Full compile-time validation of all configurations
 - **🎯 IntelliSense**: Complete IDE support with autocomplete
 - **⚡ Fast Feedback**: Immediate error detection and suggestions
 - **🔧 Refactoring**: Safe renaming and restructuring with IDE support
+- **🏛️ Constitutional Architecture**: Business capability-based module organization
+- **🤖 Intelligent Defaults**: Sensible defaults with explicit overrides only

 ### Key Principles